Scripture as Interface. A Hermeneutical Reflection on a Concept based in Media Theory

 Thus, in terms of media theory, one can speak of a two-stage mediation of the Gospel: The Incarnation of the Logos in Christ, is itself already a medium, the “ultimate medium of the monotheistic God”.34 Scripture does not replace Christ, but witnesses to him (at least in parts).
 Man’s knowledge of God is therefore mediated in two ways: It is mediated through Jesus Christ, who in turn is witnessed in Scripture medially.35 According to Stoellger, this is not limited to one specific medium: “The Word became flesh - and again word and sacrament and also image, ritual and ’Lebensform’.”36 Scripture and image, film, sound, music etc. are thus involved in the potential medial diversity of the embodiments of the Word of God.37

 This hiddenness of the message itself leads to an inevitable plurality of readings and interpretations of the evangelion – both in the plural witnesses the different biblical texts offer and in our differing readings of these texts in history and today.
 Hemenway therefore describes “anarchy” as one affordance of the interface: “Anarchy in interface constantly exceeds attempts by users to grasp and order the whole in a stable manner.“38 – one might even say: The evangelion constantly exceeds attempts by believers to grasp and order the whole in a stable manner.
 Plural medial references and interpretations are therefore not a drawback of Scripture’s authority, but its constitutive characteristic.
+Therefore one might speak of an “anarchic authority” of Scripture, as will be explained in the next paragraph.

 The affordances of the Bible – Perspectives of the “User”